t-freger/ram/docs/docs/administration/repair-page.md

 ## Any Other Situation

 :::note RAM Usage
 Several users report a situation where the page fails to load.
-In order to solve this problem you should try to allocate more RAM to Immich, if the problem continues, you should stop using the reverse proxy while loading the page.
+In order to solve this problem you should try to allocate more RAM to ram, if the problem continues, you should stop using the reverse proxy while loading the page.
 :::

 In any other situation, there are 3 different options that can appear: